XNORNeko/OpenStaxN52/README.md

 I am a 3rd year Mechanical Engineering student, so much of this project was more vibe based than anything- The whole project was 5hr from start to finish.

 I have linked the base solidworks file, a .stl, and an N52 base flange.
 You can use all of these to create your own velocity stacks, manifold, etc. Enjoy!

+Note: This is my first time using Github, sorry for terrible structure!